buske/padlock-pipeline/README.md

-padlock-pipeline
+padlock-pipeline [ARCHIVED]
 ================

+> [!NOTE]
+> This project is no longer maintained as of 2014, and no future work is planned.

 Pipelines for analyzing padlock-captured DNA sequencing data

 ### 1. Initial configuration: